 Abuse is defined as any action that intentionally harms or injures another person.
 Abuse is never OK: everyone has the right to feel safe and to live free from fear.

 - Abuse can happen to anyone of any age or gender and from any walk of life.

 - No matter what your situation, you deserve to live without pain and fear.

-- Learning about the different types of abuse and what you can do to stop or prevent it can make a huge difference in your own or someone else’s life.
+- Learning about the different types of abuse and what you can do to stop or prevent it can make a difference in your own or someone else’s life.

 Other people may be able to find out that you have been to this or other sites that talk about family violence.
-If you are a victim of domestic violence or abuse, you can hide your visit.
+If you are a victim of family violence or abuse, you can hide your visit.